What is a Crisis plan?

 Be empowered.
 Your choices are your voice.
 There is nothing more empowering than your voice to be heard and for your choices/wishes to have listened and implemented

-Posted on Dec 12, 2015, in MY WORLD, SELF HELP FOR SANITY, Write to create and tagged Crisis Plan, Emotions, Family matters, Life, Living with Mental illness, mental health support, Mental Wellbeing, Perseverence, self care, Self help.
+Posted on Dec 12, 2015, in MENTAL HEALTH BLOG, MY WORLD and tagged Emotions, Family matters, Life, Living with Mental illness, mental health support, Mental Wellbeing, Perseverence, self care, Self help.
 Bookmark the permalink.
 1 Comment.